Most flats – and some houses – in the UK are leasehold.

 7. Property Information Form (TA6)

-The Property Information Form (often referred to as the TA6 form) gives the buyer clear information on the property, including:
+The Property Information Form (TA6 form) lists information on the property, including:

 Completing this document as completely and accurately as possible is a legal requirement.